TU-Delft-DCC/TU-Delft-DCC.github.io/docs/community/contribute.md

 - Are you a researcher interested in these topics?
 - Do you work and collaborate with researchers on these topics?

-We’re using [GitHub Discussions](https://github.com/TU-Delft-DCC/TU-Delft-DCC.github.io/discussions) as a place to connect with other members of our community.
+We’re using [**GitHub Discussions**](https://github.com/TU-Delft-DCC/TU-Delft-DCC.github.io/discussions) as a place to connect with other members of our community.
 We hope that you:
 * Ask questions about challenges you encounter
 * Share ideas and solutions
 * Engage with other community members
 * Be welcoming and open-minded.
-Remember that this is a community we build together 💪.
-See our [Code of Conduct](code_of_conduct.md) for more information.
+Remember that this is a community we build together.
+See our [Code of Conduct](code_of_conduct.md) for more information 💪.

 ## How to participate
 Do you have questions, ideas or ongoing developments on FAIR related aspects, Open Science, training, etc?
 Would you like to point to specific resources and potential solutions or ideas?

 -  Use the [**Q&A**](https://github.com/TU-Delft-DCC/TU-Delft-DCC.github.io/discussions/categories/q-a) to ask a question on a specific topic, such as
-    - How do I generate a reproducible software development environment?
+    - _How do I generate a reproducible software development environment?_
-    - Where can I find information on creating a Python package?
+    - _Where can I find information on creating a Python package?_
-    - How should I archive my software?
+    - _How should I archive my software?_
-    - How do I get started with git?
+    - _How do I get started with git?_

 -  Use [**Ideas**](https://github.com/TU-Delft-DCC/TU-Delft-DCC.github.io/discussions/categories/ideas) to make proposals, for instance
-    - Using jupyter hub for a workshop
+    - _Using jupyter hub for a workshop_
-    - Using jupyter books to create educational resources
+    - _Using jupyter books to create educational resources_
-    - Running monthly webinars for the community to transfer FAIR practices
+    - _Running monthly webinars for the community to transfer FAIR practices_

 - Use [**Solutions**](https://github.com/TU-Delft-DCC/TU-Delft-DCC.github.io/discussions/categories/solution) to point people to existing solutions or share your own.
 These solutions might end up on our Guides website to share with our community.